Updated on 2024-12-19 GMT+08:00

 • Yearly/Monthly is a prepaid billing.
 You pay in advance for a subscription term, and in exchange, you get a discounted rate.
 The longer the subscription period, the higher the discount.
 Yearly/Monthly billing is a good option for long-term, stable services.

 • Pay-per-use is a postpaid billing mode.
 You pay as you go and just pay for what you use.
 The ECS usage is calculated by the second but billed every hour.
+This mode allows you to adjust resource usage easily.
+You do not need to prepare resources in advance, and will not have excessive or insufficient preset resources.
 Pay-per-use is a good option for scenarios where there are sudden traffic bursts, such as e-commerce promotions.

 • Spot pricing is a postpaid billing mode.
 ECS prices are adjusted gradually based on long-term trends in supply and demand for spot instance capacity.
 The ECS usage is calculated by the second but billed every hour.
-Spot instances are made available at a discounted rate, but there is a trade-off for that reduced cost.
+Spot instances are made available at a discounted rate, but their performance is the same as ECSs billed in other modes.
 If inventory resources are insufficient or the market price exceeds your expected price, the spot ECS will be reclaimed.
 Spot pricing applies when you want to drive down cloud costs.

 ECSs that use spot pricing are called spot instances.
 You need to set a maximum price you are willing to pay for a spot instance.
 The maximum price must be greater than or equal to the market price but less than or equal to the pay-per-use price.
 If inventory resources are insufficient or the market price rises above your maximum price, the spot instance will be reclaimed.